zcai2/topic/README.md

 ## License and Authors

-This work was done with Prfessor Huzefa Rangwala and undergraduate student Ameer Takaddein at George Mason University, funded by National Science Foundation.
+This work was done with Professor Huzefa Rangwala and undergraduate student Ameer Takaddein at George Mason University, funded by National Science Foundation.
 Previous project Link:
 https://github.com/atakieddin/Topics-Finder